wildfly/quickstart/ejb-security-jaas/README.md

             }
         }

-5. If you didn't close your Web browser, re-load the quickstart application page.
+5. If you didn't close your web browser, re-load the quickstart application page.
 Otherwise open a new browser, point it to the
 URL <http://localhost:8080/${project.artifactId}/> and login with `quickstartUser/quickstartPwd1!`.
 It should now display a page confirming the user now has the `admin` role that was provided by the legacy role mapper: